chaunceyt/migration-to-kubernetes/webproject-ctl/README.md

 # Webproject Control

 As I continue to teach myself Golang.
-This hack session I decided to that the [simple API endpoint](webproject-api-using-gin) and make it a cli tool.
+This hack session I decided to take the [simple API endpoint](https://github.com/chaunceyt/go-examples/tree/master/webproject-api-using-gin) and make it a cli tool.

 Initial start was to move to flags.
 Later I plan to move to "github.com/urfave/cli" later.